slime4209/CNIT519-Project/README.md

 This project was divided into Project 1 and 2, where Project 2 was built upon the codes written for Project 1.
+I still need to fix some parts of the code, so it won't be perfect yet.

 Project 1 Requirements